juju/docs/src/en/caas.md

 ## CAAS-specific workflow

-Here we discuss how a standard Juju workflow may be different in a CAAS environment.
+Here we discuss how a building and working with a CAAS environment may differ from a standard Juju workflow.

-### Commands

-The only CAAS-specific Juju command is `add-k8s`.
-All other commands can be used, such as `add-unit` for scaling purposes.
+The only CAAS-specific Juju command is `add-k8s`, which acts as the `add-cloud` command for Kubernetes clouds/clusters.
+All other concepts and commands are applied in the traditional Juju manner.

-### Credentials

-Credentials work the same way as for any other backing cloud (see [Credentials][credentials]).
-However, when `juju add-k8s` is run immediately after deploying a k8s bundle, the contents of file `~/.kube/config` are imported into Juju.
-This file contains the IP endpoint address of the master Kubernetes node, a CA certificate, and user credentials.
+If the Kubernetes cluster is built with Juju itself (via a bundle) and `juju add-k8s` is run immediately afterwards, the contents of file `~/.kube/config` (if it exists) are used to add the cluster and the credentials to Juju, making commands `add-cloud` and `add-credential` unnecessary.

 User credentials can still be added by way of the `add-credential` or `autoload-credentials` commands.
 Also, at any time, the k8s CLI can be used